Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Characters and Groups/Kazka.md

 Hates: Himself

 Values: Religion, viewing it as a source of hope amidst despair.
+Ubuntism.

 Leisure: Finds solace in drinking and praying, yet feels hollow afterward.